NVIDIA/aistore/docs/storage_svcs.md

 Secondly, only local buckets are currently supported.
 Both limitations will be removed in the subsequent releases.

-## Local n-way mirror
+## N-way mirror
 Yet another supported storage service is n-way mirroring providing for bucket-level data redundancy and data protection.
-The service makes sure that each object in a given distributed bucket has exactly **n** object replicas, where n is an arbitrary user-defined integer greater or equal 1.
+The service makes sure that each object in a given distributed (local or Cloud) bucket has exactly **n** object replicas, where n is an arbitrary user-defined integer greater or equal 1.

 In other words, AIS n-way mirroring is intended to withstand loss of disks, not storage nodes (aka AIS targets).